SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 The objective is to:

 - improve structured and allow unstructured content searches
-- extend and improve full-text query support (including sorting of results by [relevancy][es:relevance] or score)
+- extend and improve full-text query support (including sorting of results by [relevancy][es:relevance])
 - provide means for a scalability strategy by relying on the ES infrastructure

 ## Requirements